MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-virtual-tables.md

 The virtual tables provide such information as:

-- Integers in the range –1,000,000,000 to 1,000,000,000.
+- Integers in the range –1,000,000,000 to 1,000,000,000
-- Dates in a given period.
+- Dates in a given period
-- Overview of the operating system files.
+- Overview of the operating system files
-- Overview of the logical disk drives.
+- Overview of the logical disk drives
-- Overview of the operating system files that store the database.
+- Overview of the operating system files that store the database

 Because virtual tables aren't stored in the database, you can't view them directly.
 To view a virtual table, you must create a list page based on the virtual table.